 Bursae are small sacks of fluid which lie between a tendon or muscle and the underlying bone.
 Their purpose is to reduce friction between the two.
 There are approximately 160 bursae in the body.
+These sacks can become inflamed from overuse, or sometimes from an impact, which would make it painful to move the affected area.

 Bursitis is the inflammation of one of these sacks of fluid.
 It can occur either as an overuse injury or due to a direct impact.
 Bursitis is an overuse condition occurs due to repeated rubbing of the overlying soft tissue.
 Impact bursitis is due to bleeding into the bursa.